 If I specify a hole in a practically thin feature, such as a piece of sheet metal, is this still considered a cylindrical datum?
 Is this a poor choice of datum?
 In this article, we look at an example to help us answer these questions.

 Is it allowable to have identical Virtual Conditions for mating boss and bore features?
-Learn how to calculate and compare Virtual Conditions of mating features to understand the potential clearance between the assembled parts.
+Watch this video to learn how to calculate and compare Virtual Conditions of mating features.

 Can a single point (without clocking) be used as a secondary datum in a feature control frame?
 To answer this question, we first need to determine what datum feature is being represented by this single point.
 Read on to discover the answer to this commonly asked question from our GD&T students.